 2. Human-Like Request Patterns

 Real humans don't open 50 pages in 10 seconds.
-Neither should your scraper.
-Here's a pattern that works:
+Your scraper shouldn't either.

 import random